One unit of course credit equals four semester hours. Prerequisite for all courses at the 200-level or higher: admission to program.

 EED 314 Literacy I–Learning Language: Emergent/Early Literacy

-An advanced study of how young children develop language skills in early childhood and the primary grades.
+An advanced study of how young children develop reading skills in early childhood and the primary grades.
 Developmental reading instruction, support, materials and resources are included.
-Focus areas include reading foundations and methodological approaches needed to integrate children’s developing skills in listening, speaking, reading and writing.
+Focus areas include reading foundations and methodological approaches needed to integrate children’s developing skills in listening, speaking, reading and writing throughout the content areas.
 Prerequisite: EED 210 or SPE 250.
-Not to be taken concurrently with EED 315.
-It is strongly recommended that EED 314 be taken prior to EED 315 in programs of study where both courses are required.

 EED 315 Literacy II: Using Language to Learn

 An advanced study of the development of language skills in the intermediate and middle-level grades.
 Developmental reading instruction, support, materials and resources are included.
-Focus areas include reading foundations, integration of reading, writing, listening and speaking across subject areas, and interpretation of diagnostic assessments and implement remediation strategies.
-Prerequisite: EED 210 or SPE 250.
-Not to be taken concurrently with EED 314.
-It is strongly recommended that EED 314 be taken prior to EED 315 in programs of study where both courses are required.
+Focus areas include reading foundations, integrating reading in the content areas and interpretation of diagnostic assessments and implement remediation strategies.
+Prerequisites: EED 300, EED 314 or ECE 318.

 EED 325 Social Studies in the Elementary and Middle Schools